ballerina-attic/messaging-with-jms-queues/README.md

 ```

-The above segment contains the `jndi.properties` file used in this sample.
+The above segment contains the `jndi.properties` file used in this guide.
 This file contains the details to manage connections for JMS.
 For this point-to-point example, you need to register the `connectionfactory.[jndiname]` and `queue.[jndiName]`.

 ### <a name="Implementation"></a> Implementation